henriqueleite42/anvil/docs/docs/how-it-works.md

 ## Plugins

 Plugins do side-effects with Anvil, like:
-- Create tasks in Jira based on the changes of the schema.
+- Create tasks in Jira based on the changes of the schemas.
 - Notify breaking changes to dependent projects

 Very useful for Agile environments.